John0n1/CamSniff/README.md

 ## Usage

 1. **Launch the Tool**
-   Run `launch.sh` to start.
+   Run `camsniff.sh` to start.
 An introduction will appear and you’ll be prompted to begin scanning.

 2. **Scanning**
    - Scan your network for devices and identify cameras.